 Lyft & Uber Accidents

 While ridesharing services like Uber and Lyft are convenient ways to get around, accidents can still occur.
-To know how to properly handle these situations, one should contact a Lyft & Uber accident lawyer.
+To know how to properly handle these situations, one should contact a lawyer.

 Accidents on Buses or Public Transportation

 Due to the increased carrying capacity of public transportation, when accidents do occur they can affect many more people at once.
-Issues such as identifying parties at-fault, and liability when public entities are involved can be tricky to mitigate without the help of a dedicated public transportation injury lawyer.
+Issues such as identifying parties at-fault, and liability when public entities are involved can be tricky to mitigate without the help of a dedicated car accident attorney.

 Drunk Driving Accidents